databricks-industry-solutions/guidewire/README.md

 Guidewire.index(manifestUri, databasePath)
 ```

-This command will run on a data increment by default, loading our previous checkpoints stored under
+This command will run on a data increment by default, loading our previous checkpoints stored as a delta table under
 `${databasePath}/_checkpoints`.
 Should you need to reindex the whole of guidewire data, please provide optional
 `savemode` parameter as follows